-Gelliwrgan or Gwrgan’s Grove is still to this day a working farm near Perthcelyn in Rhondda-Cynon-Taf CF37 3PG South Wales.
+Gelliwrgan or Gwrgan’s Grove is now a double barn conversion near Perthcelyn in Rhondda-Cynon-Taf CF37 3PG South Wales.
 Gwrgan ap Ithel (born circa 953 AD), was one of the old kings of Glamorgan.
 He gave “The plain called Gwrgan’s Long Meadow in the Glyn (valley) Rhondda to his poor subjects in perpetuity“.
 Perhaps the farm, which was later licensed as a place of worship for dissenting Particular Baptists between 1782-1816, was part of this land.
-The earliest documented mention we can find of Gelliwrgan, a three unit Welsh longhouse, is 1540.
+The earliest documented mention we can find of Gelliwrgan, once a three unit Welsh longhouse, is 1540, although the current buildings date from 1616.
 Later on, in the 18th Century, the 274 acre farm was owned by the Kemeys-Tynte family who leased it to local farming family’s.
 The farm is the first address mentioned in our family’s history, when the Family Bible stated that Evan or Ifan I (ap)Thomas (later Moses) was born there on the 22nd of September 1768.
 Confusingly, according to land tax assessments, Evan/Ifan’s father (Thomas Moses) was listed as the farm’s tenant between 1782-83 and at the time of his death in 1798 (see Wern goch below).
 Previously at various times, Gelliwrgan had been leased by both Thomas’ father-in-law and brother-in-law.

 A mere ten minute walk down the road takes you to the ruins of Wern goch / Red alders, which is now just a pile of overgrown stones and completely unrecognisable as the former dwelling of our earliest known Moses ancestors – Thomas Moses and Sarah Evan.
 Our immediate family lived here until 1798.
 Wern goch, which could also be translated as “red swamp“, was separated from Cwm Clydach by Foelydduallt (the summit of the dark slope).
 To give you some idea of the local landscape before the coming of the coal mines, in 1804, 255 oak timber trees growing in Penrhiwceiber and Wern goch were advertised for sale.
 Growing to the east of the farmland, the timber would have been turned into charcoal for use in in the smelting of iron.
 By the end of that century, the oaks would have been replaced by rows of terraced houses.